konmik/konmik.github.io/content/posts/impostor_syndrome.md

 > "Premature optimization is the root of all evil" -- Donald Knuth

 Write and run benchmarks.
 Many of them.
-Do it to prove that optimization is needed.
+Do it to prove that an optimization is needed.
 Or the opposite - that is it not needed.

 We always hear that "we're doing it this way because it is faster this way".
-If they cannot tell how many nanoseconds it actually saves, they are just lying.
+If they cannot tell how many nanoseconds it saves, they are just lying.
-They do this because they cannot unlearn.
+They do it because they cannot unlearn.

 It is common knowledge that premature optimization does not worth additional effort, nevertheless we see many developers write many-many lines of code to increase their code performance